rohanbhangui/visual-ad-builder-test/README.md

 ## Key Features

 ### Visual Editor
-- Bounding box for resize and movement
+- Bounding box for resize and movement (blue with corner handles)
-- Snapping guides
+- Snapping guides (red)
 - Free flow resize and movement (when `shift` key is held)
 - Ad size selector with independent styles and position
 - Preview mode toggle (renders html with css into iframe)